joolstorrentecalo/gitlab-foss/doc/administration/postgresql/replication_and_failover.md

 to avoid the network becoming a single point of failure.

 NOTE:
-PostgreSQL 12 is shipped with Linux package installations.
-Clustering for PostgreSQL 12 is supported only with Patroni, and thus Patroni becomes mandatory for replication and failover.
+As of GitLab 13.3, PostgreSQL 12 is shipped with Linux package installations.
+Clustering for PostgreSQL 12 is supported only with
+Patroni.
 See the [Patroni](#patroni) section for further details.
+Starting with GitLab 14.0, only PostgreSQL 12 is shipped with Linux package installations, and thus Patroni becomes mandatory for replication and failover.

 ### Database node